kak79/pair-programming-challenge-rails-apothecary/README.md

 - Be sure to check your schema and make sure the proper foreign keys have been included.

+- Since the prescribe / unprescribe buttons are available in several places, it might be good to create a partial for them...

 **BONUSES:**

 - A user shouldn't be prescribed the same treatment twice (no duplicate prescriptions)